donno/donno.github.io/docs/_posts/2023-12-28-osm-to_vector_tiles.md

 ![Adelaide rendered by QGIS from vector tiles using the Positron GL style](/assets/2023-12-28_qgis_vector_tiles_positron.png "Adelaide rendered by QGIS from vector tiles using Positron GL style.")

+The following is an animation showing an area in Adelaide rendered by QGIS starting from the OSM raster tiles using an XYZ layer directly from the OpenStreetMap tile service, then the vector tiles with the OSM Bright style applied then Positron GL style applied.

 ![Animation going between Adelaide rendered by QGIS from OSM raster tiles, vector tiles using the OSM Bright then Positron GL style](/assets/2023-12-28-adelaide-osm_raster_v_vector.gif "Animation going between Adelaide rendered by QGIS from OSM raster tiles, vector tiles using the OSM Bright then Positron GL style.")

 2023-12-28-adeliade-osm_raster_v_vector.gif